University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Fraction x 16.67 x Percent FTE = Annual leave accrual

-Maximum Accrual
+2.1.a Maximum Accrual

 The maximum annual leave accrual is 352 hours (44 working days).

-Prior State Service
+2.1.c Prior State Service

 An employee who transfers to WSU with no break in service transfers accrued annual leave hours if they transfer from:

-• A state of Washington agency
+• A state of Washington agency;

-• A state of Washington higher education institution
+• A state of Washington higher education institution;

-• A state of Washington educational service district
+• A state of Washington educational service district;

-• A state of Washington school district
+• A state of Washington school district; or

 Employment by a state of Washington educational service district and a state of Washington school district is not considered to be state service.
 Employees may transfer accumulated leave from the educational service district or school district.
 However, such employees do not receive credit for state service.

-Using Annual Leave
+2.2 Using Annual Leave

-An employee may not use annual leave before the leave is earned.
-EXCEPTION: The annual leave hours earned during the final month of the appointment may be used in the final month.
+Exception: The annual leave hours earned during the final month of the appointment may be used in the final month.

 Leave is scheduled with the approval of the unit administrator.